 Where is cobalt found?

 Cobalt is less common among the first transition metals except for scandium.
-It is the thirtieth most abundant element of all known elements that found mainly with nickel and arsenic.
+It is the thirtieth most abundant element of all known elements that is found mainly with nickel and arsenic.
 The principal minerals of cobalt are arsenides and sulfides like smaltite, CoAs2, erythrite, Co3(AsO4)2.
 Besides arsenic, sulfur and iron contain 4 to 10 percent of cobalt, and a varying amount of silver, copper, and lead.
 South Africa and Canada are the main producers of cobalt and a small reserve of metal found in Australia and Russian countries.

 Properties of cobalt

-The hexagonal crystal lattice cobalt has valence shell electronic configuration [Ar] 3d7 4s2.
+The hexagonal crystal lattice cobalt has a valence shell electronic configuration [Ar] 3d7 4s2.
 The +2 and +3 oxidation number or state is important to derive different types of chemical bonding and compounds of metal.
 Co(II) is more stable than Co(III) in acid solutions.
 Finely divided metallic cobalt is pyrophoric like iron but the compact metal is not attacked by air or water at ordinary temperature.
 Some important properties are given below the table,

 |Properties of Cobalt|